-- 6. Children of other Christian denominations whose membership is evidenced by a minister of religion. - 7.
+- St. Dominic's Catholic Primary School - 6.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. - 7.
 Children of other faiths whose membership is evidenced by a religious leader. - 8.
 Any other children.

 Within each of the categories listed above, the following provisions will be applied in the following order.